There was a beautiful princess – lovely, charming, and enchanting.

 Life can be cruel.
 Full of hardships.

-You may have had to go without food – for three days in a row – because you were unemployed.
+You were unemployed – at times you had to go without food – sometimes for three days in a row.

 Failures.
 Setbacks.
 Heartaches.